MaHDiaLaGaB/cs50-final-project/README.md

 - go to GoLive! and you will find buttons where you can control your camera and change settings, take photos and shoot videos.
 - You can go live stream by clicking on **You wanna Stream live?
-Click Here**, the stream will start automaticlly and recording too.
+Click Here**, the stream will start automaticlly and recording automaticlly too, you can change the recording time window from the this file [live.py](project/main/live.py) on line 79.
-- you can download the recorded video by clicking on **Download Your Record** this will happen just if the app is hosted, if it's running locally on your machine you will find the recorded video here **(project/videos)**.
+- you can download the recorded video by clicking on **Download Your Record** this will happen just if the app is hosted, if it's running locally on your machine you will find the recorded video here in [videos](project/videos) folder.

 ## Challenges I faced